super0111/About-Us/README.md

 ### Hello.
 How are you?
 Nice to meet you 👋

 I am Full Stack developer with rich experience of React/Next Js and Node/Express/MongoDB.
-And i know Vue and Angular Js, PHP Framework such CodeIgniter and Laravel.
+And I know Vue and Angular Js, PHP Framework such CodeIgniter and Laravel.
+Also, I have some experience with Web3, Blockchain, Solidity, Ethereum, NFT Marketplace.
-So i will complete the project of my customer.
+So I will complete all project of my customer in their deadline with best results.

+My Contact Info:
+  Skype: live:.cid.cbca59438f0dca4a
+  Slack: svendev1222@mail.ru
+  Telegram - @blockchain_superdev
+  Discord - SecretStar#9130
+If you are interesting me, pls ping me.
+I will be available in any time for my clients.
 Thanks

 <!--